 - A lawyer must timely serve all pleadings to prevent prejudice or delay to the opposing party.
 (See R. Regulating Fla.
 Bar 4-3.2).

-- A lawyer’s communications in connection with the practice of law, including communications on social media, must not disparage another’s character or competence or be used to inappropriately influence or contact others.
+- A lawyer’s communications in connection with the practice of law, including communications on social media or other online communications, must not disparage another’s character or competence or be used to inappropriately influence or contact others.
 (See R. Regulating Fla.
 Bar 4-8.4(d)).

 - In drafting a proposed letter of intent, the memorialization of an oral agreement, or a written contract reflecting an agreement reached in concept, a lawyer should draft a document that fairly reflects the agreement of the parties.